Brunch Charcuterie Board Ideas

 - Try not to put hot foods next to cold foods.

-- If you are using a wood board, line the board with parchment paper first.
+- If you are using a wood board for your charcuterie board, line the board with parchment paper first.

 - If you are unsure of how to arrange the foods, sketch out a little diagram or cut a piece of parchment or waxed paper that is the same size as your board and arrange the food on there first.